ikejokafor/CMPENG482W---HeadTracking/README.md

 # CMPENG482W---HeadTracking

-Changes are in FaceTrackingRenderer2D.cpp lines 317 to 333
+Changes are in FaceTrackingRenderer2D.cpp lines 317 to 333 and FaceTrackingRenderer2D.h lines 4 & 5